apetkau/microbial-informatics-2014/labs/gview-server/README.md

   1. In this screen it's possible to adjust some of the settings for BLAST as well as to select the seed genome.
 The seed genome is the genome used as a starting point for constructing the pan-genome.
 Please make sure that *2010EL-1786-c1* is selected as the seed genome.
   2. Click on **Continue** to proceed.
 6. **_Customize Appearance_**
   1. In this screen it's possible to adjust the appearance settings of the BLAST Atlas.
-Within the **Map title** text field please enter *Lab 2: Seed Chromosome I*.
+Within the **Map title** text field please enter *Seed Chromosome I*.
   2. No other settings need to be adjusted so click on **Complete** to start the analysis.
 7. **_Wait for Analysis Results_**
   1. The next screen will give you a job id where your results can be found on completion.
 Click on the link and wait for your analysis results to finish.